Use the following photos to quickly diagnose your Cannabis plants!

-You can see areas (in buds, pistils and/or leaves) they are dark, discolored and/or dry, unlike the rest of the plant.
-One of the early signs I look out for a single dying leaf in what appears to be a otherwise normal bud.
+You can see areas (in buds, pistils, and/or leaves) they are dark, discolored, and/or dry, unlike the rest of the plant.
+One of the early signs I lookout for a single dying leaf in what appears to be an otherwise normal bud.

 Calcium is an important nutrient that helps provide the structure of the cannabis plant and resist heat stress

-A fungus gnat infestation of your cannabis plants can cause all kinds of strange problems – often seen as a over watering, pH issues or nutrient deficiencies.
+A fungus gnat infestation of your cannabis plants can cause all kinds of strange problems – often seen as overwatering, pH issues, or nutrient deficiencies.
 See damaged leaves and reduced growth rates.

 Important for hydroponic growers!
 High temperatures can cause root rot, a serious problem that can kill plants quickly.

-Cannabis also show heat stress when grown outdoors in hot, dry weather, especially when it is not given enough water.
+Cannabis also shows heat stress when grown outdoors in hot, dry weather, especially when it is not given enough water.

 An iron deficiency in cannabis is relatively rare, and symptoms appear more often than not along with other nutrient problems or deficiencies